narahari27/Javascriptmastered/README.md

+// First, make sure you have these imports at the top of your Dashboard.jsx file: import {
+  CircularProgress,
+  Grid,
+  Stack,
+  Checkbox,
+  Button,
+  Box,
+  Typography,
+  Card,
+  CardContent
+} from "@mui/material";

-// Replace the section in your Dashboard.jsx that handles the view rendering
+// Then replace the section in your Dashboard.jsx that handles the view rendering
 // Find the section where you check the "view" state variable

 // Grid container that holds both view types